jasjitchopra/Bulk-upload-csv-data-in-to-SQL-using-Azure-Functions/README.md

 - Create an Azure function with Blob trigger
 - Create a connection string with this name "sqldb_con".
 If not be sure to change the connection name to your name in the code in line 15.
 [Reference Article here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scenario-database-table-cleanup)
 - Make sure the SQL DB has tables with the same name as the csv files being dropped in the unzip folder this function picks them from
+- You will also find the refrenced SQL Table Creation SQL queries in the Code folder